-I totally made this on a night when I couldn’t go to the store.
+I totally made this pasta with chickpeas on a night when I couldn't go to the store.
 I mean, that is most nights lately, but you know what I mean.
 I perused the pantry and freezer and realized I could make something with what I had on hand.
 What a concept?!
 Lol!

 Use those pantry staples!

 If there were ever a time when you needed to be creative with what you already have in the house, it’s now!
 Maybe your store is out of everything or maybe you don’t want to risk your health going to the store.
 Whatever the case may be, we want to help you with some simple recipes using pantry staples.
 We consider pantry staples to be, for example, canned goods, shelf stable veggies (potatoes, onion, garlic, carrots, etc.), soups and stocks, oils, spices, spreads, crackers, etc. And I also consider pantry staples to be things that you always tend to have in the fridge/freezer too, i.e. butter, condiments, eggs, frozen veggies, frozen pre-cooked meats, etc. But we know that everyone’s different and may keep different essentials on hand.

 For this pasta with chickpeas recipe, we used the following key pantry items: can of chickpeas, pasta, tomato paste & seasonings.